Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 Engaging the prefrontal cortex not only aids in improving mental illnesses like depression and anxiety disorders, but also creates moments where one can step back and calmly ask:

-Is what I’m doing right now truly correct?
+‘Is what I’m doing right now truly the correct thing to do?’

-Why Eugenics Was Once Believed to Be Correct
+Why Eugenics Was Once Believed to be Correct

 Now, let’s return to the topic of ‘eugenics’.